 Major light rail construction on Parramatta’s ‘Eat Street’ dining strip is being fast-tracked for completion in mid-2021, returning the precinct to sophisticated outdoor dining as quickly as possible.

 Transport for NSW acknowledges that building in the heart of an active city centre presents significant challenges.
-The Parramatta Light Rail will transport around 16000 customers every day into a new shared light rail and pedestrian zone within ‘Eat Street’, a famed dining precinct along Church Street, (between Palmer and George Streets, Parramatta), offering outdoor dining, bars, restaurants and cafés.
+The Parramatta Light Rail will transport around 16000 customers every day into a new shared light rail and pedestrian zone within ‘Eat Street’, a famed dining precinct along Church Street, (between Market and George Streets, Parramatta), offering outdoor dining, bars, restaurants and cafés.

 The street is now closed to car traffic and major construction for the Parramatta Light Rail network is underway from Macquarie to Market Streets, marking the first step in the revitalisation of this important precinct.